gregfullard/100-days-of-code/log.md

 **Thoughts:** Need to work through a REST best practices book at some stage, just to ensure I'm doing things in the best possible way.

 **Links:** N/A

+### Day 35: 2020-04-22

+**Today's Progress:**
+Spent an hour trying to figure out why Spring Data Neo4J was not pulling related objects from the graph.
+And and just after posting to the newbie forum, I realised that the Cypher query did not return the relationship.
+Luckily they forum offers a delete option :)

+**Thoughts:** Easy in the end, but weird how one starts doubting your own capabilities.

+**Links:** N/A